cdefaux/Capstone/README.md

 ## Results

 This neural model successfully generated music, however, of varied subjective quality.
 Some of the music sounded harmonic and followed chord progressions properly.
 Other clips sounded far less human and lacked any musicality.
 Obviously the quality of music is entirely subjective however, many listeners agreed that the clips lacked a certain humanity and was unable to tell a story.
 This is most likely due to the inability of the RNN to model long-term latencies which are required for phrasing and storytelling in music.

 ## Discussion and Conclusions

+This was simply an exploration and experimentation into the possibility of applying a recurrent neural network to music data to further generate new music.
+In this goal, this project was successful and demonstrated the efficacy of RNNs in music generation.
+Despite the fact that the music generated lacked a certain subjective humanity, it is clear that the music that was generated was musical and similar to Einaudi's music.
+The musicality could have been improved by supplying the neural network with more data and would have been improved by training the RNN for longer on a faster GPU.